Who decides what’s transphobic?

 - When I express my beliefs sincerely, trying to be as polite and inclusive as I can without mischaracterizing my own views, and I am met with hostility, it is impossible to overstate how profoundly disturbing this experience is and how uncannily similar it is to the experience of coming out as an atheist in a Christian family.
 This, I believe, is why so many atheists resent linguistic taboos and cancel culture.

 I think the last point is particularly important, especially to young Westerners who have atheist parents and even grandparents.
 It is an extremely disturbing experience to feel like you are stuck in a cult, and that your closest relatives cannot be trusted not to react violently if you reveal core beliefs that you find rational and harmless.
-I was the first person to ever come out as an atheist in my family, and although I was lucky enough to have relatively progressive relatives, I was met with more hostility than I expected, and I still find myself in uncomfortable situations with my family in which I feel peer pressured into pretending to believe things that I don’t and engage in practices that I don’t support.
+I was the first person to ever come out as an atheist in my family and, although I was lucky enough to have relatively progressive relatives, I was met with more hostility than I expected, and I still find myself in uncomfortable situations with my family in which I feel peer pressured into pretending to believe things that I don’t believe in and engage in practices that I don’t support.

 I believe it’s important to share these thoughts because they will frame my arguments and hopefully people will understand better where I’m coming from.
 With that said, however, I will now explain what I think is wrong with many of the anti-Dawkins arguments I have heard.
 I want to make it clear that it is not my intent to mock or ridicule anybody, and that I just find it important to explain my side of the story as a supporter of empathy and compassion but also of honest and open dialogue.